 An Individual Voluntary Arrangement (IVA) will protect your property from your creditors.
 Will you have to release any equity from your property?
 What happens to any money you are able to release?
 To find out more please visit: http://beatmydebt.com/individual-voluntary-arrangement-frequently-asked-questions/is-my-house-at-risk-if-i-do-an-iva

-If you jointly own your home then only your share of any equity can be affected by your IVA.
-The other joint owner can never be forced to release any of their part of the equity.
+If your house is owned in joint names only your share of any equity in the property can be considered.
+The other owner can never be forced to release any of their equity to help repay your debts.

 Arrange a call with an IVA Expert